MEDomics-UdeS/HAIM/README.md

 More statistics and metrics are reported from each of the 12 experiments above and can be found in the ``experiments`` directory, each experiment directory is named after the task on which the prediction model was evaluated.

 ## 4. Prediction of one single task using all sources combinations
-We tried to reproduce the HAIM experiment and use all the 1022 possible sources combinations to predict the presence or absence of a fracture in a patient and select the one resulting in the best ``AUC``.
+We tried to reproduce the HAIM experiment and use all the 1023 possible sources combinations to predict the presence or absence of a fracture in a patient and select the one resulting in the best ``AUC``.

 Below the ``AUC`` values reported from our experiments compared to the one reported in the HAIM paper.
  AUC from our experiment | AUC from the paper |
  -----------| ----------- |
- // | 0.838 |
+0.862 +- 0.112 | 0.838 |

 The above experiment can be performed using the following command
 ```
 $ python run_experiments.py -t Fracture
 ```
-A ``json file`` named ``Fracture_all_sources_recap.json`` is generated at the end of the experiment containing more statistics and metrics values.
+A recap of the experiment named [``Fracture__best_experiment``](experiments/Fracture__best_experiment) is generated at the end of the experiment containing more statistics and metrics values.

 ## 5. Issues
 While working on reproducing HAIM experiments, we observed some problems on the published embedded dataset.
 While img_id is supposed to uniquely identify each image, redundant img_ids belonging to different patients were found in the dataset, see [``corrupted_ids.py``](corrupted_ids.py) for further details.